maa-hub/HORISEON/README.md

-# Code Refactor Starter Code
-# Challenge 1
+# HORISEON
-In this challenge I was required to rerfractor the starter code to meet the acceptance critria.
+Refactor the starter code to meet the acceptance critria.

-## Activity
+## Purpose
-* In this Challenge, a marketing agency has hired you to refactor an existing site to make it more accessible.
+* A website for a marketing agency to refactor an existing site to make it more accessible.
 * To make the website more accessible, My code includes:
   * Semantic HTML elements